elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 In contrast to the other branches this branch describes the steps to set up a working and solid ALSA based sound system from scratch

+---

+## This repository hosts different GitHub branches:
+* One with the 'falkTX' version and
+* One configuration with the 'markc' version. (default)
+* snd-aloop_in-progress: In progress :: A new sound setup (multiple sound devices) from scratch (don't use it at the moment)

 ## Which capatibilies my sound system should have?
 * Switching easily between on-board sound and the external USB sound device.
 * Hearing sound in every (non-ALSA) capable webrowser.